-Employment Lawyers in Burbank, California
+Employment Lawyer in Burbank, California

 The Leichter Law Firm, APC, founder, and employment law attorney in Burbank, Aryeh Leichter, focuses on providing California workers with the legal protection and enforcement they need when any type of workplace wrongdoing disrupts their ability to do their jobs.